Collector's Credits Summer Sale Going On Now

 "Fluers Devant le Clocher" is a gouache, watercolor, colored wax crayons and pencil on paper laid down on canvas created by Marc Chagall in 1967.
 The artwork is signed 'Marc Chagall' lower right.
 The artwork ships framed in a custom ornate frame and has a framed size of 36.5 x 32".

-Marc Chagall is one of the great luminaries of 20th-century art—a painter of dreams, memory, and devotion.
-Russian-born and later a naturalized French citizen, Chagall fused the folk mysticism of his Jewish heritage with the avant-garde languages of Cubism, Fauvism, and Surrealism to create a body of work that is deeply personal and universally resonant.
-His art is inseparable from poetry and music, and his ability to transcend time and geography has earned him a singular place in art history.
+Marc Chagall stands among the great luminaries of 20th century art, a painter of dreams, memory, and devotion.
+Born in Russia and later naturalized as a French citizen, he fused the mysticism of his Jewish heritage with elements of Cubism, Fauvism, and Surrealism to create a body of work that is both deeply personal and universally resonant.
+Poetry, music, and faith permeate his imagery, giving his paintings a timeless and lyrical quality.

-By the 1960s, Chagall had reached the peak of his international acclaim.
-He was undertaking prestigious commissions for stained-glass windows and murals (including the ceiling of the Opéra Garnier in Paris), while continuing to create paintings rich in color, myth, and symbolic narrative.
+By the 1960s, Chagall had reached the height of international acclaim.
+He was executing major commissions, including stained glass windows and the ceiling of the Opéra Garnier in Paris, while continuing to produce paintings rich in color, symbolism, and emotional depth.

 About the Artist